tkaitchuck/aHash/README.md

 # aHash

 aHash is a high speed keyed hashing algorithm intended for use in in-memory hashmaps.
-It provides a very quality 64 bit hash. aHash is designed for performance and is *not cryptographically secure*.
+It provides a high quality 64 bit hash. aHash is designed for performance and is *not cryptographically secure*.

 When it is available aHash takes advantage of the [hardware AES instruction](https://en.wikipedia.org/wiki/AES_instruction_set) on X86 processors.
-If it is not available it falls back on a slightly lower quality algorithm based on a xor a rotation and a 64bit multiply.
+If it is not available it falls back on a lower quality (but still DOS resistant) algorithm based rotation and multiplication.

-Similar to Sip_hash it is a keyed hash, so two hashers initialized with different keys will produce completely different hashes and the resulting hashes cannot be predicted without knowing the keys.
+Similar to Sip_hash, aHash is a keyed hash, so two instances initialized with different keys will produce completely different hashes and the resulting hashes cannot be predicted without knowing the keys.
-This prevents DOS attackes where an attacker sends a large number of items whose hashes collied that get used as keys in a hashmap.
+This prevents DOS attacks where an attacker sends a large number of items whose hashes collied that get used as keys in a hashmap.

 ## Speed